Kurento/kurento/source/kmf-content-api/packages.rst

 Kurento Content API Documentation
 =================================

-The Kurento Content Api is a Java EE layer which consumes the :doc:`Kurento Media API  </kmf-media-api/packages>` and exposes its capabilities through a simple modularity based on two types of objects: :java:type:`ContentHandlers <ContentHandler>` and :java:type:`ContentSessions <ContentSession>`.
+The Kurento Content API (`javadoc <../_static/index.html?com/kurento/kmf/content/package-summary.html>`__) is a Java EE layer which consumes the :doc:`Kurento Media API  </kmf-media-api/packages>` and exposes its capabilities through a simple modularity based on two types of objects: :java:type:`ContentHandlers <ContentHandler>` and :java:type:`ContentSessions <ContentSession>`.